zammad/zammad-admin-documentation/channel-email/email_settings.rst

-.. _email_settings:

 Settings
 ********

 Below you can find the currently available Email related settings.
 Most of these settings have default values which can be found in this list as well.

 ..
-Note:: Some E-Mail related settings are ticket based settings, which is why they can be found on :ref:`settings_in_tickets`.
+Note:: Some E-Mail related settings are ticket based settings, which is why they can be found on :doc:`/ticket/settings-in-tickets`.

 List of Settings
 ----------------